Bundaberg Regional Council

 - Technicians and Trades Workers (4,790 people or 14.1%)

-In combination these three occupations accounted for 15,036 people in total or 44.2% of the resident workers .
+In combination these three occupations accounted for 15,036 people in total or 44.2% of the resident workers (All industries).

-The major differences between the jobs held by the resident workers of the Bundaberg Regional Council and Queensland were:
+The major differences between the jobs held by the resident workers (All industries) of the Bundaberg Regional Council and Queensland were:

-- A larger percentage of resident workers employed as Labourers (15.1% compared to 10.5%)
+- A smaller percentage of resident workers (All industries) employed as Professionals (15.0% compared to 19.8%)

-The number of people in the resident workers ] in Bundaberg Regional Council decreased by 30 between 2011 and 2016.
+The number of resident workers (All industries) in the Bundaberg Regional Council decreased by 30 between 2011 and 2016.

-The largest changes in the occupations of the resident workers between 2011 and 2016 in the Bundaberg Regional Council were for those employed as:
+The largest change in the occupations of the resident workers between 2011 and 2016 in the Bundaberg Regional Council were those employed as:

-- Community and Personal Service Workers (+534 people)
+- Community and Personal Service Workers (+534 persons)